 “Why do I want to remodel my kitchen?”

-If all of those things still lead you to a remodel, it’s time to think more specifically about what’s happening in your kitchen and why a remodel may be better than some simple rearranging or basic aesthetic changes.
-A kitchen remodel is called for when any or all of the following are present:
+If those considerations still lead you to a remodel, it’s time to think more specifically about what’s happening in your kitchen and why a remodel may be better than some simple rearranging or basic aesthetic changes.

 For the time being, forget about your current kitchen.
-Also, forget about those beautiful kitchen images you’ve seen, or about that one friend’s kitchen, or the kitchen remodel you loved from that remodeling show.
 Instead, think about your day.
 In particular, think about when you go into the kitchen and what you do in there.
-Write it down (it doesn’t have to be pretty).
-If there’s something you do in your kitchen, but would prefer to do it somewhere else, make a note of that.
-Have the other members of your household do this too.
+Write it down or record a video.
+If there’s something you do in your kitchen but would prefer to do it somewhere else, make a note of that.
+Next, make a list of the things you don’t or can’t do in the kitchen but would like to be able to.
+Have the other members of your household do this exercise too.

 Before we go too much further, we need to briefly address a common kitchen project type- remodeling older homes.
 Homes older than 75 years old present unique challenges.
 Be prepared to discover unexpected twists that at any time can affect your project or budget.
 The concept of standardized building codes for residences is relatively new, and time and wear can make something that was safe when it was constructed a danger once it’s exposed through a remodel.